Barbara Nicholls

 After a Merger or Acquisition

-Before an Analytics or AI Initiative
+Before an Analytics or AI Project

 When You Suspect Data Debt